spraveena/spraveena/README.md

 I also am interested in potential uses of music cognition in rehabilitation.

-In my free time, I dabble in playing various musical isntruments, although mastery eludes me.
+In my free time, I dabble in playing various musical instruments, although mastery in any of them eludes me.

 My publications can be found [here](publications.md)